-- Do not obstruct combustion air openings at the bottom of the water heater. - Do not use or store flammable vapor products such as gasoline, solvents or adhesives in the same room or area near water heater or other appliance. - Can cause serious injury or death
+- Do not obstruct combustion air openings at the bottom of the water heater. - Do not use or store flammable vapor products such as gasoline, solvents or adhesives in the same room or area near water heater or other appliance. - Visibly inspect air intake screen at least once every six months and clean if accumulated lint. - Can cause serious injury or death.